C-Dr4gon/SSHBurglar/README.md

 # SSHRemoteControl
-> This is a penetration testing program, written in bash script, to anonymously access a weakly-protected Virtual Private Server, via Secure Shell (SSH) protocol, and copy the entire file system to the local host. .
-This will only work in a weakly-protected linux VPS.
+> This is a penetration testing program, written in bash script for Linux, to anonymously access a weakly-protected Virtual Private Server, via Secure Shell (SSH) protocol, and copy the entire file system to the local host.
+This will only work against a weakly-protected linux VPS.

 >
 > The brute-force attack will take a long time.
 If you just want to test if this program works, set your password and user as "root".